rbouckaert/NS-tutorial/README.md

 ```xml
 <run id="mcmc" spec="beast.gss.NS" chainLength="20000" particleCount="1" subChainLength="5000">
 ```
-Here the `particeCount` represents the number of active points used in nested sampling: the more points used, the more accurate the estimate, but the longer the analysis takes.
+Here the `particleCount` represents the number of active points used in nested sampling: the more points used, the more accurate the estimate, but the longer the analysis takes.
 The `subChainLength` is the number of MCMC samples taken to get a new point that is independent (enough) from the point that is saved.
 Longer lengths mean longer runs, but also more independent samples.
 In practice, running with different `subChainLength` is necessary to find out which length is most suitable (see [FAQ](#Nested-sampling-FAQ)).
 * change the file names for the trace and tree log to include `NS`.
 * save the files, and run with BEAST.